Back

 Object description

 The work is from the Neapolitan series.
 The analogues of this work have not been found.
 The engraving in a black and white version was probably issued in Pinelli's albums dated 1816 and 1817.
-In the foreground, one can see two figures, namely a young shepherd who is sitting in profile under a tree and leaning on a stick, and a young girl in traditional festive clothing, who approached the boy and is talking to him, pointing at something with her left hand.
+In the foreground, one can see two figures: a young shepherd sitting in profile under a tree and leaning on a stick and a young girl in traditional festive clothing who approaches the boy and talks to him, pointing at something with her left hand.
 The girl is wearing a dress with long sleeves and bows on the shoulders, a yellow skirt with ornamental ribbons at the bottom, and an apron with zoomorphic and floral motifs tied over it.
-On her head there is a headscarf with a long end thrown over the arm; there are blue shoes on her legs.
-The curly-haired young man is wearing a yellow jacket, narrow blue knee-length pants; there are ciocie over the white stockings on his legs; there is a wide black hat on his head.
-He is sitting on a stone covered with a red cloth, which highlights the composition.
-The action is taking place in the background of a valley with trees, where one can see the outlines of a high mountain range in the distance, under which the buildings of the mountain settlement can be seen.
+On her head is a headscarf with a long end thrown over the arm; blue shoes are on her legs.
+The curly-haired young man wears a yellow jacket and narrow blue knee-length pants.
+There are ciocie over the white stockings on his legs and a broad black hat on his head.
+He is sitting on a stone covered with a red cloth, highlighting the composition.
+The action occurs in the background of a valley with trees, where one can see the outlines of a high mountain range in the distance and the buildings of the mountain settlement beneath them.

 Inscriptions

-In the lower right corner there is the author’s signature Pinelli written in italics, date – 1816, and the place of performance – Roma (illegibly).
-In the center of the engraving under the image there is the work’s title Uomo, e Donna del Paese di Villalago, Provincia dell’Aquila, Abruzzo Ultra.
-There is a number "46" in the upper right corner above the plate.
+In the lower right corner, there is the author's signature Pinelli, written in italics, date – 1816, and the place of performance – Roma (illegibly).
+In the centre of the engraving, under the image, is the work's title: Uomo, e Donna del Paese di Villalago, Provincia dell'Aquila, Abruzzo Ultra.
+The number "46" is in the upper right corner above the plate.